A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Benefiting from Pre-trained Models

 \subsection{Pre-Trained Language Models}

-While large-scale pre-trained language models have been proven effective in auto-regressive machine translation~\cite{zhu2020incorporating,yang2020csp}, efforts are also made for non-autoregressive machine translation.
+While large-scale pre-trained language models have been proven effective in autoregressive machine translation~\cite{zhuincorporating,yang2020csp}, efforts are also made for non-autoregressive machine translation.
 Guo~\etal~\cite{guo2020incorporating} incorporate BERT into machine translation based on the mask-predict decoding method, which initializes the encoder and decoder with corresponding pre-trained BERT models, and inserts adapter layers into each layer.
 Su~\etal~\cite{su2021non} employ BERT as the backbone model and add a CRF output layer for better capturing the target side dependency to improve the performance further.
 Li~\etal~\cite{li2022universal} propose a conditional masked language model with an aligned code-switching masking strategy to enhance the cross-lingual ability.
 The proposed model can be fine-tuned on both NAT and AT tasks with promising performance.
+Wang~\etal~\cite{wang2022xlm} present XLM-D, where a lightweight yet effective decorator is adopted to adapt the cross-lingual pretraining model (XLMR) into NAT models.